 For what it does at its price point, bonding is hard to beat.

-Compare that to veneers: $800-$2,000 per tooth, two appointments, permanent enamel removal, and a 2-week wait for the lab.
-Veneers look incredible and last longer — but for a single chip or small gap, the cost difference is hard to justify.
+Compare that to veneers: $1,800+ per tooth, two appointments, permanent enamel removal, and a 2-week wait for the lab.
+Veneers last longer and resist staining better, but for a single chip or small gap, the cost difference is hard to justify.

 Bonding fills a gap in the market (literally).
 It’s the right call for patients who want visible improvement without a major financial commitment.
 And because it’s reversible, there’s no penalty for trying it.